KJeynesCupper/mobileRNA/README.md

 <br>

 #### Step 1: Import data
-State the location of the mapping results, the sample names and sRNA cluster loci annotation file.
+State the location of the mapping results, the sample names and the type of data.

 ``` r
 # Directory containing results